 - Only courts, not arbitrators, grant divorces, annul marriages or declare a child to be or to not be someone else child

-Call Jones Divorce Mediation Inc. if you think you need arbitration.
+Call Jones Divorce & Family Law if you think you need arbitration.
 We have years of dispute resolution experience and will be happy to provide you with a free, confidential consultation.